 Install second layer of weed membrane

-Install the second layer of geotextile weed membrane and secure to the top of the timber edging with screws or staples.
+Install the second layer of geotextile weed membrane and secure to the top of the timber edging with screws or staples, or apply some glue if using a concrete hanuch.
 This will prevent any weed growth.
 Use a Stanley knife to cut the membrane to the required layout.

 Install the artificial grass

-Lay the artificial grass out and leave to settle flat.
+Lay the artificial grass out and leave to settle flat - this is even more important when installing the grass in cold or coller conditions.
 Once you are happy that the grass is flat and settled, you can then cut it to shape using a sharp Stanley knife.
 Blades will need to be changed approximately every three metres of cutting.

 When joining rolls of grass, cut evenly down the side of a stitch line on each roll of grass, perhaps 1 or 2 stitch lines in from the edge of the roll.
 Butt the two pieces together and check the join.
 It is quite possible there is still some trimming to be done.

 Once you are happy the two pieces of grass are butted up exactly, and that the join is not visible, fold both pieces back and lay the joining tape (shiny side down) evenly between them.
 Apply the glue evenly to the middle 5 inches of the joining tape and spread with a fine-toothed trowel.
 Carefully fold both pieces back in to place and apply gentle pressure to the join.
 Make sure the glue is not too thick or it will push through the join or the drainage holes.
 Insert 1 screw either side of the new join to ensure that the grass remains in place while outer edges are being trimmed.